dotnet/AspNetCore.Docs/aspnetcore/blazor/components/class-libraries-and-static-server-side-rendering.md

 &dagger;There's a special exception for the `@onsubmit` event handler for forms, which is always functional, regardless of render mode.

-This is equivalent to how components behave during [prerendering](xref:blazor/fundamentals/index#client-and-server-rendering-concepts), before a Blazor circuit or Blazor WebAssembly runtime is started.
+This is equivalent to how components behave during [prerendering](xref:blazor/fundamentals/index#client-and-server-rendering-concepts), before a Blazor circuit or the .NET WebAssembly runtime is started.

 For components whose only role is to produce read-only DOM content, these behaviors for static SSR are completely sufficient.
 However, library authors must consider what approach to take when including interactive components in their libraries.